-Inclusion Body Myositis – Diagnosis
+Inclusion Body Myositis – Differential Diagnosis and Misdiagnosis

 Delayed diagnosis and misdiagnosis are common with inclusion body myositis.
 The disease is rare and not well known among most physicians, and the symptoms can overlap with other conditions.
 The median time to accurate diagnosis is over 5 years.
 Early diagnosis will become increasingly important if a medical treatment is found, since any treatment will probably be most useful in the early stages of the disease.